League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 ## Add a custom Effect

 Now you can add your custom effect to the trigger, the element between the characters `[` and `]` is "read" like a array of arguments separate from the whitespace character ` `, so you can customized your entry like you want.
-The custom effect is invoked with a hook using the key (without @) like a reference remember is case unsensitive so `@XXX` are `@xxx` are like the same custom effect during the registration. from this trigger:
+The custom effect is invoked with a hook using the key (without @) like a reference.
+Remember the check is case unsensitive so `@XXX` and `@xxx` are "read" like the same custom effect during the registration. from this trigger:

 `@Token[Pippo]@XXX[arg1 arg2]@YYY[arg3 arg4]`